Tonyfu09/2023-24_OSWE_Note/README.md

 # 2023-24_OSWE Preparation
+The Summary here only forcus on web vulnerabilit and how we could get the initial shell from those web vulnerability.

 # SQLi
 SQL injection (SQLi) is a major web application vulnerability class prevalent in many web applications.